Summary

 viewstringyes PreviewThe view on which the external function should be accessible.

-Returned Datatype
+Returned Values

 For the results, you can get the external function's URL and its parameters, as well as its output, what to expect in return when you execute the function.
-Click on the special datatype for that particular parameter in the table below to see more:
+Click on the special datatype for that particular option in the table below to see more:

-Table: ExternalFunctionSpecificationOutput
+Table: ExternalFunctionSpecificationOutput Datatype

 ParameterTypeRequiredDefaultStabilityDescription

-Some arguments may be required, as indicated in the Required column.
-For return datatypes, this indicates that you must specify which fields you want returned in the results.
+Some input parameters may be required, as indicated in the Required column.
+For return values, this indicates that you are assured a value if the field is requested for the results.

 Table last updated: Sep 24, 2024